STREET OPERATIONS PROGRAMS

-For new or updated streets, traffic-calming tools such as those listed above are being included as part of some City capital projects or new development projects.
+For new or updated streets, traffic calming tools such as those listed above are being included as part of some City capital projects or new development projects.
 For existing streets, the City currently does not have a funded Neighborhood Traffic Calming Program to evaluate, prioritize and build traffic-calming tools.
-Streets & Operations Department is working with City Council to explore funding a program in the future.
+Streets & Operations Department is working with City Council to explore funding a Traffic Calming Program in the future.

 What else can I do to slow down traffic in my neighborhood?

-Signs and enforcement can only do so much to influence motorist behavior.
-The most effective speed control is a safety-conscious culture.
+Signs and enforcement can only do so much to influence motorists behavior.
+The most effective speed control is a safety conscious culture.
 What can residents do to create a more safety conscious culture?

 - Sign up for the speed radar signs to get information on actual speeds and to educate road users how fast they are driving.
 Many people don't think they are speeding and the signs provide a good check in.